 Video game design requires in-depth skills related to selling, communicating, and advocating ideas, which means that business, writing, and sales skills often provide underestimated advantages when working in this field.

 A video game designer is usually part of a team that is responsible for the foundational concepts and planning of a game, as well as the coordination between design and programming teams.
 Game designers also create master documents outlining all areas of gameplay, structure, and rules, which can include a variety of technical and creative elements such as:

 Master documents often include everything from diagrams and charts to screen shots and illustrations.
 They are the guiding reference throughout the entire production process.

-Video game designers are responsible for planning timelines, budgets, and resource allocation.
+Designers are responsible for planning timelines, budgets, and resource allocation.
 Plus, they are typically involved in quality control (game playing) and the refining of ideas until a game is deemed complete.